-Note 1 is the tonic note - the starting note - A#, and note 13 is the same note name but one octave higher.
+Note 1 is the tonic note - the starting note - Gb, and note 13 is the same note name but one octave higher.

-To understand why this scale has these sharp and flat note names have chosen given the note positions from the previous step, have a look at the A# natural minor scale.
+To understand why these sharp and flat note names have chosen given the note positions from the previous step, have a look at the Gb major scale.

-The minor pentatonic scale is made from the 1st, 3rd, 4th, 5th and 7th notes from the major scale above.
+The blues scale is made from the 1st, flattened 3rd, 4th, flattened 5th, 5th and flattened 7th notes from the major scale above.
 The 2nd and 6th notes of the major scale are not used.